ruslanmv/How-to-handle-imbalanced-text-data/README.md

 This example is helpful to show how to deal this type of problems for your custom NLP problems.

+## What is Imbalanced Data?

+Imbalanced data typically refers to a problem with classification problems where the classes are not represented equally.

+There different performance measures that can give more insight into the accuracy of the model than traditional classification accuracy:

+- **Confusion Matrix**: A breakdown of predictions into a table showing correct predictions (the diagonal) and the types of incorrect predictions made (what classes incorrect predictions were assigned).
+- **Precision**: A measure of a classifiers exactness.
+- **Recall**: A measure of a classifiers completeness
+- **F1 Score (or F-score)**: A weighted average of precision and recall.

+I would also advice you to take a look at the following:

+- **Kappa (or [Cohen’s kappa](https://en.wikipedia.org/wiki/Cohen's_kappa))**: Classification accuracy normalized by the imbalance of the classes in the data.
+- **ROC Curves**: Like precision and recall, accuracy is divided into sensitivity and specificity and models can be chosen based on the balance thresholds of these values.

 ## Step 1.
 Creation of the environment

 I will create an environment called **nlp**, because I am interested in  the **Natural Language Processing** (NLP) .